viant/mcp/docs/howto.md

 ## Create a Client

-Connect from Go using SSE, streaming, or stdio transports.
+Connect from Go using SSE, streamable, or stdio transports.

 ### SSE client